tastylive logo

 As one can see, one’s outlook and strategic approach will play a key role in the strike selection process.
 For this reason, many investors choose to mock trade (i.e. paper trade) options before entering into a live trade.

 Mock trading allows investors and traders to better understand how varying options positions behave without the potential for capital losses.
-When trading an unfamiliar market, it’s always prudent to mock trade that market before deploying a live trade.
+When trading an unfamiliar market, it’s always prudent to practice with mock trading before deploying a “live” trade.

 Extrinsic and Intrinsic Value